HilariousDeathArtist/DCSSConfigFile/README.md

 ## Item coloring
 An attempt at bringing some meaning from the above colors into the item menus

-## Autoinsriptions
+## Autoinscriptions
-Insribes useful items with messages to stop you from dropping them and reminding what they do.
+Inscribes useful items with messages to stop you from dropping them and reminding what they do.
-* Autoinsribes fruit with a prompt when you worship Fedhas.
+* Autoinscribe fruit with a prompt when you worship Fedhas.

 ## Character dump
 Adds a few tables to the end of the dump, adds more of your previous messages, and adds some notes to the dump.